 I am a Phi Beta Kappa graduate of Douglass College, with law degrees from Rutgers and Harvard.
 After graduating law school, I served as a law clerk to the Hon.
 Richard Hughes, Chief Justice of the New Jersey Supreme Court.
-I then joined the Washington office of Fried, Frank, Shriver, Harris & Kempleman as an associate.
-In 1979, I joined the GW Law faculty, becoming the Elyce Zenoff Research Professor of Law.
+I then joined the Washington office of Fried, Frank, Shriver, Harris & Kampleman as an associate.
+In 1979, I joined the GW Law faculty, becoming the Elyce Zenoff Research Professor of Law in 1986.
 In 1983, while on leave of absence, I performed pro bono work for the Centre for Applied Legal Studies in South Africa and taught classes at the Univeristy of Witwatersrand in Johannesburg.
 Then, on sabbatical in 1986, I served as a special assistant U.S. attorney in Washington, D.C.
 I have served as a consultant to the National Institute of Justice, the President’s Commission on Organized Crime, and the ACLU.
 Since 1993, I have been a member of the Rules Committee of the Court of Appeals for the Armed Forces and on the Board of Directors for the National Institute of Military Justice.

 In 2006, I was elected to the Council of the District of Columbia.
-I have been re-elected twice.
-During my tenure on the Council, I have served as Chair Pro Tempore and chaired three committees: Public Services & Consumer Affairs; Government Operation; and Transportation & the Environment.
-I have authored over 400 separate bills and led five major investigations.
-Among the model legislation I've authored, the Council has passed bills that have overhauled and modernized the District’s taxicab fleet and created a model regulatory framework for innovative transportation options offered by smart-phone hailed vehicles and ridesharing services; updated the District’s recycling laws for the first time since the 1980s; targeted food deserts and the availability of healthy foods in low-income neighborhoods; improved healthy food options and education for students and children; created early voting and same-day voter registration; grown the clean energy used and available in the District; passed the most progressive climate-change and energy-conservation bill in the nation; ended predatory payday loan services in the District of Columbia; and passed the Death with Dignity law (physician aid in dying).
+I have been re-elected four times.
+During my tenure on the Council, I have served as Chair Pro Tempore and chaired three committees: Public Services & Consumer Affairs; Government Operations; and Transportation & the Environment.
+I have authored over 450 separate bills and led six major investigations.
+Among the model legislation I've authored, the Council has passed bills that have overhauled and modernized the District’s taxicab fleet and created a model regulatory framework for innovative transportation options offered by smart-phone hailed vehicles and ridesharing services; updated the District’s recycling laws for the first time since the 1980s; targeted food deserts and the availability of healthy foods in low-income neighborhoods; improved healthy food options and education for students and children; created early voting and same-day voter registration; increased the clean energy used and available in the District; passed the most progressive climate-change and energy-conservation bill in the nation; ended predatory payday loan services in the District of Columbia; and passed the Death with Dignity law (physician aid in dying).